nhu92/Mixed-DNA-Project/08-EstimateMixedNumber.md

 ---

 I would like to check the individual successful rate in the output.
 I will use `Mean - 0.2 * SD` as the threshold since it performed the best by empirical data.
 The reason I did this is because I doubt that there are some individuals hard to be identified through the distance method.

+I find that some individuals can be constantly failed due to unknown reason.
+Actually, if some of them were removed, the result will be very good.
+Not quite sure if I need to remove those individuals at this moment.

+I will run the reduced pipeline to the current data.
+I will offer a list of mixed sample that exclude those hard to identified individuals.